 - Do you need on-site amenities such as a swimming pool?

-When you’re on the hunt for a rental apartment, it’s so important to consider as much as possible so you can find a space that is as close to your lifestyle needs as possible.
+When you’re on the hunt for an apartment rental, it’s so important to consider as much as possible so you can find a space that is as close to your lifestyle needs as possible.

 While the most expensive locations in Philadelphia are in Center City, those looking to stretch their budget will find far better value in the Northeast – getting them bigger spaces for less money.